MetPX/sarracenia/doc/Dev.rst

 +++++++++++++++

 * Ensure the code mirror is updated by checking the **Import details** by checking `this page <https://code.launchpad.net/~ssc-hpc-chp-spc/metpx-sarracenia/master>`_
+* if the code is out of date, do **Import Now** , and wait a few minutes while it is updated.
+* once the repository is uptodate, proceed with the build request.
 * Go to the `sarracenia release <https://code.launchpad.net/~ssc-hpc-chp-spc/+recipe/metpx-sarracenia-release>`_ recipe
 * Click on the **Request build(s)** button to create a new release
 * The built packages will be available in the `metpx ppa <https://launchpad.net/~ssc-hpc-chp-spc/+archive/ubuntu/metpx>`_